19 Surprising Uses for Aluminum Foil

 Aluminum foil isn't just for wrapping up leftovers and lining baking trays.
-We found genius uses for aluminum foil around the house!
+We found genius uses for aluminum foil around the house and yard!

 Keep your celery fresh longer